alanng10/class-lang/Docue/Article/Single/a.md

 Single System modules Bool and Int classes has no comp defined on them.

+GlobGetOperate is operate that trigg glob field get.
+The operate has syntax that start with "glob" index word, follow by Class of class ClassName, follow by dot limit token, follow by Field of class FieldName.

 Single does not need enum.
 Single has class and share operate.
 This is enough element to do any shared list for effect programming.